2023 Solar Incentives by State

 - The solar panel system is new or installed for the first time.
 You won’t qualify if you purchased a house with a solar system already installed.

-To receive the 30 percent tax credit, fill out and return IRS form 5695 (PDF) after your solar panels have been installed.
+To receive the 30 percent tax credit in 2024, fill out and return IRS form 5695 (PDF) after your solar panels are installed.
 The IRS provides instructions to help you fill out the form correctly.
-Once you’ve been approved by the IRS, you will receive your 30 percent savings in the form of a tax credit when you file your annual tax return.
+Once you’ve been approved by the IRS, you will receive your 30 percent savings in the form of a tax credit when you file this year’s annual tax return.
 If the value of the credit is more than you owe in taxes, you can carry the remaining amount over to the following year until you’ve received the full amount.

 Types of solar incentives

 There are a few different types of solar incentives available at the federal, state and local levels.
 Depending on where you live, you may qualify for a number of incentives after investing in solar panels.
-Here are some of the most common types of incentives available nationwide.
+Here are some of the most common types of federal and state solar panel incentives.

 Tax credits

-A tax credit impacts how much you owe in federal taxes.
-You don’t receive a check in the mail or literal cash back when you apply for a tax credit, like the residential clean energy credit.
+A tax credit lowers the amount you owe in federal taxes.
+You don’t receive a check in the mail or literal cash back when you apply for a tax credit, like the Residential Clean Energy Credit.
 Instead, you receive a percentage or set dollar amount in credit on your federal tax return, reducing the amount you owe in taxes.
 If your tax burden exceeds the credit, you may receive a refund on the income taxes you paid.

-Solar rebates offer an amount of money (usually set in advance) if you purchase a solar system.
-Rebates are more common at the state, local or installer levels.
+Solar rebates offer an amount of money (usually set in advance) if you purchase a solar system or a qualifying piece of technology (like a solar battery).
+Solar panel rebates are more common at the state, local or installer levels.
 You can usually qualify for a solar rebate even if you don’t owe anything in federal taxes.

 Low-interest loans